chrisfinch2234/text-to-speech/README.md

 ![capture](https://cloud.githubusercontent.com/assets/23058919/19695427/15a9be8a-9a98-11e6-8e47-fbfd1148e964.PNG)

-Image above is what is shown when you first login to your “NeoSpeech Account”
+(Image above is what is shown when you first login to your “NeoSpeech Account”.)

 Have any further questions?
 Email or call our technical support staff at support@neospeech.com or by phone at (408) 214-3846.